Editor’s Note: This blog post has been updated in December 2021.

 - Explain service support details

-- Demonstrate product benefits within the customer’s context
+- Demonstration of product benefits within the customer’s context

 Analysing the competition

-“Why should I buy your product, when X is offering me a similar one at a better deal?” is a query often thrown at the sales force and the front-line staff.
-It stands to reason that any representative in direct contact with the customer must be conversant with the competition, their products, features, benefits, cost and industry reputation.
-The following objectives must be covered in this module:“Why should I buy your product, when X is offering me a similar one at a better deal?” is a query often thrown at the sales force and the front-line staff.
+This is one of the potent product knowledge training ideas and must be addressed as part of product training.
+A query that is often posed by the customer is “Why should I buy your product when X is offering me a better deal?”
+It makes sense for any representative in direct contact with the customer to be aware and confident about the competition, their products, features, benefits, cost, and industry reputation.
+The following objectives must be covered in this module of product training:“Why should I buy your product, when X is offering me a similar one at a better deal?” is a query often thrown at the sales force and the front-line staff.
 Click To Tweet

 - Identify competitors’ products

-- Analyse features, benefits, strengths, weaknesses and price of competitors’ products
+- Analyze features, benefits, strengths, weaknesses, and price of competitors’ products

-- Demonstrate the benefits of the winning features and benefits for positive client engagement
+- Demonstrate the benefits of the winning features for positive client engagement.

 Not every product is unique.
 Most are premised on the principles and features of existing products, and as such these continue to exist.
 These are not necessarily competition, but traditional products, used over time to become entrenched in the collective psyche.

-Take for instance Excel sheets – a million things can be done with them, so that they are equally valuable to Accounts, Finance, Sales, Human Resources, Project Management and Training to name a few functions who use them regularly.
-But, each of these functions now have an array of software products which incorporate the best of Excel’s features in an enhanced and user-friendly interface which is timesaving and boosts productivity.
+Take for instance Excel sheets – a million things can be done with them, so that they are equally valuable to Accounts, Finance, Sales, Human Resources, Project Management, and L&D to name a few functions who use them regularly.
+But each of these functions now has an array of software products that incorporate the best of Excel’s features in an enhanced and user-friendly interface which is time-saving and boosts productivity.

 So, when the customer reverts to these conventional options, the product representative must be able to guide the client with effective answers and compelling solutions.
-This section of the training must fulfil the following objectives:
+Hence, another one from the list of viable product knowledge training ideas is to include a section on alternatives available.
+This product training section must fulfill the following objectives:

 - Identify traditional products which help solve part of the customer’s needs